-Table 20: Interface Repository Olbject Types
+Table 20: Interface Repository OIbject Types

 Object type Description Repository The repository itself, in which all other objects are nested.
 A repository definition can contain definitions of other types such as module and interface.
 Table 21 lists all possible container components.
 ModuleDef A module definition is logical grouping of interfaces and value types.
 The definition has a name and can contain definitions of all types except Repository.
-Table 21 on page 473 lists all possible container components.
+Table 21 on page 468 lists all possible container components.
 InterfaceDef An interface definition has a name, a possible inheritance declaration, and can contain definitions of other types such as attribute, operation, and exception.
 Table 21 lists all possible container components.
 ValueDef A value type definition has a name, a possible inheritance declaration, and can contain definitions of other types such as attribute, operation, and exception.
 Table 21 lists all possible container components.
 ValueBoxDef A value box definition defines a value box type.
 ValueMemberDef A value member definition defines a member of a value.
 AttributeDef An attribute definition has a name, a type, and a mode to indicate whether it is readonly.

-Object type Description OperationDef An operation definition has a name, return value, set of parameters and, optionally, raises and context clauses.
+OperationDef An operation definition has a name, return value, set of parameters and, optionally, raises and context clauses.
 ConstantDef A constant definition has a name, type, and value.

-ExceptionDef An exception definition has a name and a set of member definitions.
+Object type Description ExceptionDef An exception definition has a name and a set of member definitions.
 StructDef A struct definition has a name, and holds the definition of each of its members.
 UnionDef A union definition has a name, and holds a discriminator type and the definition of each of its members.
 EmumDef An enum definition has a name and a list of member identifiers.
 AliasDef An aliased definition defines a typedef definition, which has a name and a type that it maps to.
 PrimitiveDef A primitive definition defines primitive IDL types such as short and long, which are predefined in the interface repository.
 StringDef A string definition records its bound.
 Objects of this type are unnamed.
 If they are defined with a typedef statement, they are associated with an AliasDef object.
 Objects of this type correspond to bounded strings.
 SequenceDef Each sequence type definition records its element type and its bound, where a value of zero indicates an unbounded sequence type.
 Objects of this type are unnamed.
 If they are defined with a typedef statement, they have an associated AliasDef object.
+ArrayDef Each array definition records its length and its element type.
+Objects of this type are unnamed.
+If they are defined with a typedef statement, they are associated with an AliasDef object.
+Each ArrayDef object represents one dimension; multiple ArrayDef objects can represent a multi-dimensional array type.